YOLO based Ocean Eddy Localization with AWS SageMaker: Discussions

-\begin{enumerate} \item \textit{Firstly}, a major limitation arose from the restriction on the number of images that can be labeled in a single task, capped at fifteen images.
+\textbf{\textit{I) Labeling Limitations.}} A major limitation arose from the restriction on the number of images that can be labeled in a single task, capped at ten images at most.
 This constraint poses a considerable obstacle when training models with larger datasets.

-\item \textit{Secondly}, the mandatory assignment of workers for labeling tasks posed another challenge.
+\textbf{\textit{II) Worker Assignment Challenges.}} The mandatory assignment of workers for labeling tasks posed another challenge.
 Without an assigned worker, the labeling process cannot proceed.
 Moreover, simultaneous labeling by multiple workers is not supported, leading to failed processes if multiple workers attempt to label images concurrently.
 This limitation significantly hampers efficiency, as the functionality fails to fulfill its intended purpose.

-\item \textit{Thirdly}, despite documentation suggesting that users can select a model for training, we encountered difficulties in doing so, even with the paid version of SageMaker.
+\textbf{\textit{III) Model Selection Issues.}} Despite documentation indicating that users can select pre-configured models for training, we encountered challenges in implementing this feature, even with the paid version of SageMaker.
+As a result, we opted to deploy our own YOLO models to complete the tasks.

-\item \textit{Additionally}, SageMaker encountered difficulty in displaying Ocean eddy images converted from TIFF to PNG using OpenCV or Matplotlib.
+\textbf{\textit{IV) Image Format Issues.}} SageMaker encountered difficulty in displaying Ocean eddy images converted from GEO-TIFF to PNG using OpenCV or Matplotlib.
 This obstacle was successfully overcome by utilizing the GDAL library.
 Nevertheless, this solution also imposes constraints on the accessibility and usability of SageMaker in broader contexts.

-\item \textit{Moreover}, minor issues such as prolonged instance creation, runtime, and termination times further contributed to inefficiencies.
-The inaccessibility of machine learning algorithms directly from the SageMaker platform also complicated the process of building end-to-end pipelines.
-Despite its pay-per-use cost structure, SageMaker may still appear expensive from the perspective of individual users due to these limitations. \end{enumerate}